darkrelics/eidolon-engine/documentation/incremental-design.md

 )
 ```

-The resulting sigma value is floored to determine health levels lost.
-A glancing blow might only remove one health level, while a critical strike could inflict three or more levels of damage.
+The resulting sigma value is floored to determine the number of wounds inflicted.
+Each point of damage creates one wound map in the character's wounds list.
+A glancing blow might create only one wound, while a critical strike could inflict three or more wounds, each with its own DamageType and HealAt timestamp.

 **Environmental Factors**: